nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Things To Note:
 > The order of the keywords does not matter. e.g. Meeting Tutor will match Tutor Meeting.
-> The input that is a partial word of a task name will be matched e.g. Meeting will match Meetings.
 > The tasks that match at least one keyword will be returned (i.e. OR search). e.g. Meeting will match Meeting Tutor.
-> find is not case-sensitive, i.e. Meeting Tutor will match meeting tutor.
+> The keyword is not case-sensitive e.g. Meeting Tutor will match meeting tutor.
+> The search function prioritise dates e.g. "find tmr" will give a list of tasks with tomorrow date but will not give task name with "tmr"
 ```

 Examples:
 * `find Meeting`
 * `find oct`
+* `find tmr`

 ### 3.7 Editing a Task: `edit`